-It is widely understood that we ought to ‘look back at our history to understand our present’, that we should ‘learn the lessons from the past’, understand ourselves when ‘understanding where we are coming from’ and the like, just as much as that ‘history repeats itself’, et cetera.
-In our digital age where physical libraries have virtually become obsolete and where we are highly attuned to the consumption of ever more current, momentous imagery from posted social media content, it can be of relevance to consider the images of the past and look for the guide and semblance they offer, and also the beauty, care and love for order and composition.
-Often it is only with the distanced glance at images that are not our own lives anymore that we are able to grasp problems, difficulties and concepts directly affecting our current situation by way of abstraction – which is what many of these works invite the viewer to do.
+It seems almost commonplace that we ought to ‘look back in history to understand the present’ to ‘learn the lessons from the past’.
+And that we ought to ‘understand where we come from’ as much as that ‘history repeats itself’, et cetera.
+In our digital age where physical libraries have virtually become obsolete and where we are highly attuned to the consumption of ever more current, momentous imagery from posted social media content, it can be of relevance to consider bygone images for the guide and semblance they offer, if not simply for their beauty, care and love for order and composition.
+It often is only with the distanced glance at lived moments that are not our own anymore that we are able to grasp problems, difficulties, and concepts directly affecting us by way of abstraction.
+Which is what many of these works invite the viewer to do.